baverman/snaked/doc/python.rst

 Besides that, goto definition (``F3``) opens glade file and place cursor at ``vbox1`` declaration.

-And more, if there are any signal handlers in glade file they parameters also will be resolved.
+And more, if there are any signal handlers in glade file their parameters will also be resolved.

 You only need to add pygtk support and assign glade file to class via ``ropehints.py``::